 If checking accounts are Personal Finance 101, savings accounts are Personal Finance 102.
 They’re useful for a lot of reasons: they have higher interest rates than checking accounts while still being easy to open and manage, can help you save automatically using automatic transfers and other savings tools, and are even helpful for your own personal mental accounts.
-Having a special place where your savings live really does change your spending habits (though it helps that most savings accounts make it harder to get to your money).
+Having a separate account where your savings reside really does change your spending habits (though it helps that most savings accounts make it harder to access your money).
 The bottom line: Unless you’re not saving anything at all, you should have a savings account.

-Pretty much every bank that offers checking accounts will also offer savings accounts.
+If a bank offers checking accounts, it will most likely also offer savings accounts.
 That doesn’t mean you should necessarily use the same bank for both; it’s best to shop around for good deals.
 The main differences between checking and savings are:

 - Higher interest rates